... The Beta Hero

 then that (now-working) watch instead.
 This would have allowed

-it's reasonable to assume this was not attempted. |
+comm, it's reasonable to assume this was not attempted. |

 |||

 Even though it was a hero, most of the shots we get of Beta's control well are from a distance, though just from these we know the original center rhinestone was red, both outers were AB coated, and in particular the left (from its green flash in "Dagger") was likely an Emerald AB: Then there's the magnificent close-up in Day of the Dove, which locks down everything pretty tight.
 The left was almost assuredly a 20ss Emerald AB and the right had the same white/pinkish glow as Alpha's 16ss Crystal AB: Most of these caps show a center jewel of very-red Light Siam, but the highlights of orange and yellow in Frames 3 and 4 above mean it's far more likely the same 16ss Hyacinth that's currently on the prop.
-Early September 2024 update: The two original outer jewels were replaced in the past with 16ss Aqua chatons.
+2024 Refurbishment Details: The two original outer jewels were replaced in the past with 16ss Aqua chatons.
 They look to be hot-glued in: The auctioneer

-has chosen so far to keep these aqua rhinestones. |
+chose for some reason to keep these aqua rhinestones. |

 Originally: . |